pengtaoxie/pengtaoxie.github.io/index.md

 ## I am looking for highly-motivated PhD and master students to join my group.
 I am also looking for research interns for summer.

 ## News
+* 2024/9.
+One paper is accepted by NeurIPS.
 * 2024/6.
 Two papers are accepted by JAMA Network Open and British Journal of Ophthalmology.
 * 2024/5.
 Serve as Area Chair for NeurIPS 2024.
 * 2024/5.
 Three papers are accepted by ICML 2024.